Old Town Redevelopment Site #2

 CURRENT STATUS

-Preliminary Engineering Plan and Design Visualizations: Based upon the City's preferred redevelopment plan, the City's consultants have prepared a preliminary (30%) engineering plan that analyzed the stormwater and floodplain requirements, design standards for setbacks, sidewalks and parking areas, and extended the sidewalk and on street parking to the north of the site.
+Preliminary Plan and Design Visualizations (2022): Based upon the City's preferred redevelopment plan, the City's consultants prepared a preliminary (30%) engineering plan that analyzed the stormwater and floodplain requirements, design standards for setbacks, sidewalks and parking areas, and extended the sidewalk and on street parking to the north of the site.
 The consultants prepared 3D visualizations based upon the engineering design to help enhance the design and to market the property.

 - 5-22-2023 Powerpoint Presentation